-Despite the obvious upside, merchants do not seem to be taking advantage of the Visa program.
-Perhaps even more relevant, less than 10 percent of all respondents had any plans to enroll in VMPI in the future.
-Clearly, the importance and long-term benefits of this revolutionary yet relatively user-friendly program are not yet fully understood by a wide audience.
+Despite the obvious upside, merchants in our sample do not seem to be taking advantage of the Visa program.
+This could indicate that the importance and long-term benefits of this revolutionary yet relatively user-friendly program are not yet fully understood by a wide audience.

-This low adoption rate could prove challenging to Visa in the future, but it will ultimately weigh heaviest on the merchants who aren't taking full advantage of VMPI.
-Visa suggests implementing the program through an authorized facilitator such as Chargebacks911 in order to enjoy the maximum benefit.
+The low adoption could prove challenging to VISA in the future (assuming, of course, that the results stretched beyond our survey group), but it will ultimately weigh heaviest on the merchants not taking full advantage of VMPI.
+Visa suggests implementing the program through an authorized Visa facilitator such as Chargebacks911 in order to achieve maximum benefits.

 If the results of our survey are any indications, merchants are by and large aware of the chargeback problem; they’re less aware of any type of solution.
 A variety of tools exist for helping prevent chargebacks and challenge disputes, but to a large degree those tools are being ignored.
 This leads directly to wasted efforts and high chargeback rates, which in turn create a sense of futility about the entire subject.

 But merchants don’t have to be victims.
 At Chargebacks911, we can assist you with automated chargeback responses to prevent unnecessary response fees, mitigate your overall risk of receiving chargebacks, and help you fight all instances of chargeback fraud.
 As authorized, certified Visa/VMPI facilitators, we can help you enjoy the benefits of easy, instant integration with the Visa Merchant Purchase Inquiry plugin and the Visa Resolve Online platform.